sickozell/SickoCV/README.md

 This is beacause it has to match metronome and don't mess when odd clock divisions are selected.

 - **External Clock**
-Resolution: This option sets the resolution of incoming external pulse clocks expressed in PPQN.
+**Resolution**: This option sets the resolution of incoming external pulse clocks expressed in PPQN.
 It can be set to 1, 2, 4, 8, 12, 16, 24 PPQN.
-Smoothing: Averages incoming pulses duration to achieve a stable tmepo, especially when using external midi clock.
+**Smoothing**: Averages incoming pulses duration to achieve a stable tempo, especially when using external midi clock.
 It can be set to none, low, medium or high smoothing and it's influenced by PPQN resolution setting.
-Auto Stop sensitivity: if no incoming external clock pulses are detected for a while, the RUN button is automatically switched off.
+**Auto Stop sensitivity**: if no incoming external clock pulses are detected for a while, the RUN button is automatically switched off.
 If external pulses come back, RUN button is switched on again.
 This option can be set to off, low, medium or high sensitivity.

 - **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.